Abaft – Toward the stern.

 Starboard - portion of the vessel on the right hand, facing forward.

-Steering Oar or steering board – A long, flat board or oar hung from the stern to steer a vessel.
+Steering Oar or steering board – A long, flat board or oar hung from near the stern to steer a vessel.
 Predates the invention of the rudder.
 Traditionally on the starboard side of a boat (the "steering board" side).

 Stem - structural member forming a fine end to a boat.
 A double-ended boat has two stems, fore and aft.

 Step - A specific floor fitted to the keelson that accepts the base of the mast.

 Sternpost - angled brace connecting transom and keelson.
 Preferably a natural grown crook.